unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 });
 ```

-Line 39 organizes the layer configuration object array into an map keyed by layer ID.
+Line 39 organizes the layer configuration object array into a map keyed by layer ID.
 It also parses the metadata JSON strings into their respective runtime objects.
-This is used to ensure support for legacy layer metadata.
+This ensures support for legacy layer metadata.

 ```javascript
 layers = tiles.LayerUtil.parse( layers.layers );
 ```

-Lines 180-184 instantiates a render theme object which will style the rendered components.
+Lines 180-184 instantiate a render theme object that styles the rendered components.

 ```javascript
 darkRenderTheme = new tiles.RenderTheme( "dark", {